Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Experiments

-Three hyper-parameter experiments are conducted in this section to reveal the properties and details of the proposed FGCL comprehensively.
-The first is $k$, the number of negative samples in the graph contrastive learning module.
-Negative samples are verified to play a critical role in the model training process \cite{negative}.
-Here, we make all the hyper-parameters fixed, except $k$, to investigate the impact brought by it.
-Candidate values of $k$ are in $[1, 5, 10, 20, 30, 40 ,50]$, and the experimental results are illustrated by Figure \ref{fig:negatives}.
-The first observation is that selecting a good number of negative samples can further enhance the performances of FGCL and achieve greater improvement.
-However, no obvious pattern indicates how to conduct $k$ selection, and such a task is highly task- or dataset-specific.
-For instance, the dataset BACE requires FGCL to have a relatively large $k$ value for better performances, but a relatively small $k$ value is enough for the dataset Tox21.
-In summary, hyper-parameter $k$ is highly task- or dataset-specific, which should be carefully selected, and for the sake of computation efficiency, selecting a small $k$ when possible would be better.
+Three hyperparameter experiments are reported in this section to comprehensively reveal the detailed characteristics and properties of the proposed FGCL method.
+The first hyperparameter investigated is $k$, the number of negative samples in the GCL module.
+Negative samples have been verified to play a critical role in the model training process \cite{negative}.
+Here, we fix all hyperparameters other than $k$ to investigate its impact.
+The candidate values of $k$ are $[1, 5, 10, 20, 30, 40 ,50]$, and the experimental results are illustrated in Figure \ref{fig:negatives}.
+The first observation is that selecting a suitable number of negative samples can further enhance the performance of FGCL and achieve greater improvement.
+However, there is no obvious pattern that would indicate how to select $k$, suggesting that this task is highly task- or dataset-specific.
+For instance, the BACE dataset requires FGCL to have a relatively large $k$ value for better performance, but a relatively small $k$ value is sufficient for the Tox21 dataset.
+In summary, the hyperparameter $k$ is highly task- or dataset-specific and should be carefully selected, and for computational efficiency, selecting a smaller $k$ when possible would be better.

-The second hyper-parameter experiment is regarding $\gamma$, a parameter controlling the weight of the contrastive learning objective.
-The overall training objective of FGCL consists of two parts: graph classification loss and contrastive learning loss, respectively, where graph classification is the primary task. $\gamma$ plays the role of balancing these two objectives.
-We select the value for $\gamma$ from $[0.001, 0.01, 0.1, 1]$, and the corresponding experimental results are shown in Figure \ref{fig:gamma}.
-According to the results, the impact of $\gamma$ on the performances is not as significant as that of $k$.
+The second hyperparameter experiment concerns $\gamma$, the parameter controlling the weight of the contrastive learning objective.
+The overall training objective of FGCL consists of two components: the graph classification loss and the contrastive learning loss.
+Between the two, graph classification is the primary task. $\gamma$ plays the role of balancing these two objectives.
+We select the value of $\gamma$ from the set $[0.001, 0.01, 0.1, 1]$, and the corresponding experimental results are shown in Figure \ref{fig:gamma}.
+According to the results, the impact of $\gamma$ on the performance is not as significant as that of $k$.
 Nevertheless, we observe that FGCL with $\gamma<1$ can achieve slightly higher ROC-AUC scores.
-When $\gamma\geq1$, the contrastive learning objective undermines the importance of the primary task in the overall objective, graph classification, resulting in suboptimal performance regarding the graph classification task.
-Therefore, we recommend adopting a relatively more minor $\gamma$ value to achieve better results in practice.
+When $\gamma\geq1$, the contrastive learning objective undermines the importance of the primary graph classification task in the overall objective, resulting in suboptimal performance on this task.
+Therefore, we recommend adopting a relatively small $\gamma$ value to achieve better results in practice.